What Is Meant By Having A Record Expunged?

 How Does An Ongoing Criminal Case Impact My Chances Of Having A Prior Record Expunged?

 Your criminal history can affect your ability to expunge certain charges.
 For example, let’s say you have been arrested and sentenced for 2 different cases.
 One of them is eligible for expungement, and the other is not eligible for expungement.
 The fact that you have one offense that is not eligible makes them both ineligible for expungement.
 It really isn’t fair and doesn’t make any sense, but unfortunately that’s the law.
+Get help from an experienced Criminal Defense attorney in Illinois if you have an ongoing criminal case.

 Can You Walk Me Through The Process For Having A Record Expunged?